aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ### JavaScript analogy

-One way to think about expression and binding context is in terms of functions and binding those functions.
+One way to think about expression and binding context is in terms of functions and binding those functions with a execution context (Refer: [Function.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind)).
 Let us consider the following example.

 {% code title="foo.ts" %}